-- A UTI happens when bacteria gets into the bladder.
+- A UTI happens when there are bacteria in the bladder.

 - UTIs are not contagious.